tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ## Shape Transformations

-### Dimentional
+### Dimensional

 - A modification of one or more dimensions of a form
 - Tends to retain original identity
+- Also inclu

 ### Subtractive

 - Created by subtracting a form from another form
-- Retains individual identity, but not as
+- Retains individual identity, but not as much as dimensional transformation

 ### Additive

+- Attaching or adding forms to connect to an already existing form
+- Retains the least identity
+-